Must-Try Sukiyaki Restaurants in Tokyo: Classic, New-Style, and Michelin-Starred Picks

 1-1-2 Oshiage, Sumida Ward, Tokyo, 131-0045

-Chinya (ちんや) is a legendary sukiyaki restaurant in Asakusa, boasting over 140 years of history.
-When it temporarily closed in 2021 due to the pandemic, many were disappointed.
-However, its highly anticipated reopening in 2022 sparked excitement, and it remains one of Asakusa’s top high-end dining spots.
+Chinya is a legendary sukiyaki restaurant in Asakusa with over 140 years of history.
+After temporarily closing in 2021 during the pandemic, its highly anticipated 2022 reopening brought renewed excitement, and it remains one of Asakusa’s top high-end dining spots.

-Beyond the food, Chinya’s interior design is a highlight.
-When it reopened in 2022, the restaurant was redesigned to reflect the romantic charm of Japan’s Taisho era (1912–1926), blending Western elegance with traditional Japanese aesthetics.
-The carefully curated atmosphere, along with attentive tableside service, makes for an immersive cultural experience—one that diners say is well worth the price.
+Chinya’s interior is another highlight.
+Following its reopening, the space was redesigned to evoke the romantic charm of Japan’s Taisho era (1912–1926), blending Western elegance with traditional Japanese style.
+The beautifully curated atmosphere and attentive tableside service create an immersive dining experience that many say is well worth the price.

-Located about an 8-minute walk from Asakusa Station and 10 minutes from Kaminarimon Gate, it's a convenient stop before or after visiting Sensoji Temple and Nakamise Shopping Street.
-Reservations are highly recommended to avoid long waits or last-minute disappointment!
+Located about an 8-minute walk from Asakusa Station and 10 minutes from Kaminarimon Gate, Chinya is perfectly situated for a meal before or after visiting Sensoji Temple and Nakamise Shopping Street.
+Reservations are highly recommended!

 ・Hours: Weekdays 11 AM–3 PM, 4:30 PM–9:30 PM (Last order 8 PM); Weekends and public holidays 11 AM–9:30 PM (Last order 8 PM)

-Located just 6 minutes from Ginza Station and 1 minute from Higashi-Ginza Station, Ginza Negura (ねぐら) is the renowned successor to Ginza Hanadaikon, a famous A5 Wagyu sukiyaki restaurant.
-It boasts top ratings on Japanese gourmet review sites and is especially popular among locals.
-The restaurant serves only premium A4 and A5 domestic Kuroge Wagyu, including a rare lean beef cut that’s delivered just once every two weeks.
+Located just 6 minutes from Ginza Station and 1 minute from Higashi-Ginza Station, Ginza Negura is the celebrated successor to Ginza Hanadaikon, a famous A5 Wagyu sukiyaki restaurant.
+It holds top ratings on Japanese gourmet review sites and is especially popular among locals.
+Only premium A4 and A5 domestic Kuroge Wagyu is served here, including a rare lean cut delivered just once every two weeks.

-The set-course meals include an appetizer, a seasonal dish, sukiyaki beef, vegetables, a choice of Ise udon or rice, dessert, and coffee.
-The marbled Wagyu slices are impressively large and thick, yet remain melt-in-your-mouth tender after cooking.
-The savory-sweet sukiyaki sauce enhances the beef’s rich flavor, making each bite unforgettable.
-Despite offering top-grade Wagyu, the prices are nearly half of what most premium sukiyaki restaurants charge, making it an incredible value.
+Set-course meals include an appetizer, seasonal dish, sukiyaki beef, vegetables, a choice of Ise udon or rice, dessert, and coffee.
+The large, marbled slices of Wagyu turn melt-in-your-mouth tender, perfectly complemented by a savory-sweet sukiyaki sauce.
+Despite the high quality, prices are nearly half of what many premium sukiyaki restaurants charge, offering incredible value.

-Queues are common every day for both lunch and dinner, but lunch is especially competitive, with lines forming before the restaurant even opens.
-The affordable lunch sets, including a Kuroge Wagyu sashimi bento, make it a must-visit for those willing to wait.
-However, lunch reservations are not accepted, so arriving early is key.
-If you prefer a hassle-free experience, it’s best to book a dinner reservation online in advance!
+Queues are common for both lunch and dinner, with lunch particularly competitive as lines form before opening.
+Affordable lunch sets, including a Kuroge Wagyu sashimi bento, are a major draw, but lunch reservations aren’t accepted—so arriving early is a must.
+For a smoother experience, booking a dinner reservation online is highly recommended!

 ・Hours: 11:30 AM–2:30 PM, 5:30 PM–11 PM